hms-dbmi/viv/README.md

 ### Build

-To build the component, alone via `webpack` use `npm run-script build-component`.
+To build the component alone via `webpack` use `npm run-script build-component`.
 To build the demo used for visual testing (seen on `npm start`), run `npm run-script build-site`.